vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 The index to access the thumbnail image of the model in `gltf.images` .

 The thumbnail image must be square.
 Preferable resolution is 1024 x 1024.
-For the convenience, the image must be either jpg or png that are supported in glTF by its core specification.
+For convenience, the image must be either jpg or png that is supported in glTF by its core specification.
-Use of other formats using extensions are not allowed.
+Use of other formats using extensions is not allowed.

 Intended to be used in applications that uses VRMs, as an icon of the model.